Deciding on Whether or Not to Add Vitamin C to Your Dog's Diet

 Unlike humans, dogs manufacture their own vitamin C in the liver.
-Despite this fact, many pet owners and veterinarians continue to debate the need for extra dietary vitamin C in pets.
+Despite this fact, many pet owners and veterinarians continue to debate the need for extra dietary vitamin C in dogs.

 What Are Vitamins?